evanx/component-validator/README.md

 Generally speaking, this proposed transform is dangerous.
 It assumes that <b>some</b> "special" references are <b>implicitly</b> intended for `this,` where these might be specified in some "meta module."

 Nevertheless, a specific component supervisor implementation might be explicitly limited to such "implicit properties" components, which is fine.
-It should validate its components e.g. to detect the misconfiguration of components that are third-party plugins that in fact are not supported.
+It should validate its components e.g. to detect the misconfiguration of components that are third-party plugins that in fact are not supported by the supervisor.

 ### Meta module validation